ONSdigital/eq-questionnaire-validator/README.md

 ### Running against a URL

-Once validator is running, it can be called directly in the browser using the "/validate" endpoint and the "url" parameter for the address where the schema is located (e.g. GitHub Gist raw json).
+Once Validator is running, it can be called directly in the browser using the "/validate" endpoint and the "url" parameter for the address where the schema is located (e.g. GitHub Gist raw json).

 As Validator runs on `localhost:5001` by default, here is an example of a command you can use to validate a schema via a URL:
 ```shell